 The doctor may recommend waiting for up to 6 weeks for the stone to pass — providing that the pain is bearable, there is no sign of infection, and the kidney is not fully blocked.
 A person should stay hydrated as usual during this time.

 Otherwise, a person may need shock wave treatment or surgery to break up or remove the stone.

 Pain in the groin may result from a hernia, which may be inguinal or femoral.

 An inguinal hernia occurs when contents of the abdomen bulge through a weakened area in one of two passages on either side of the groin, called the inguinal canals.

 A femoral hernia forms deeper within the groin, in passages called the femoral canals.
-Femoral hernias are less common overall but more likely to develop in females than in males.
+Femoral hernias are

 A hernia in the left groin can cause pain, other discomfort, and a feeling of heaviness in the area.